Services

 Create a project.

+Otherwise, you can continue finishing the setup.
 Once completed, go to your project settings.
 You can find this by clicking on your project, and then the gear icon beside it.

 Go to Project > General, and then scroll down to the Project API key.